 Linting

 The BPMN Modeler can validate your diagram while you edit using bpmnlint — the same linter you can run in CI.
-When a .bpmnlintrc is found, rule violations appear as ⚠️/❌ overlays on the offending elements and a summary button (error/warning counts) is shown on the canvas.
-If no .bpmnlintrc exists, the feature stays dormant and the modeler looks exactly as it did before.
+When a .bpmnlintrc is found, rule violations appear as ⚠️/❌ overlays on the offending elements, a summary button (error/warning counts) is shown on the canvas, and each finding is also published to the VS Code Problems panel (searchable and clickable, even without the diagram open).
+Even with no .bpmnlintrc at all, the modeler lints against a bundled default so every diagram gets baseline validation for free — see Zero-config default.
+Any .bpmnlintrc the workspace adds still takes over completely.

 Usage